-11. Check etc/ssh/sshd_config for lines allowing ssh login using a password.
+11. Check etc/ssh/sshd\config for lines allowing ssh login using a password.

 '''

-egrep "PermitRootLogin|PasswordAuthentication"
+egrep "PermitRootLogin|PasswordAuthentication" /mnt/loop/centos54/etc/ssh/sshd_config

-/mnt/loop/centos54/etc/ssh/sshd_config

 PermitRootLogin yes

 PasswordAuthentication yes

 '''

 - 12. If you need the template to be enabled to reset passwords from the CloudPlatform UI or API, install the password change script into the image at this point.
-See Adding Password Management to Your Templates on page 106. - 13.
+See Section 13.13, "Adding Password Management to Your Templates". - 13.
 Unmount and delete loopback mount.